You’ve probably heard the old adage:

-After 6 hours, no siloxanes (the harmful stuff) was showing up in the baby formula.
+After six hours, no siloxanes (the harmful stuff) were showing up in the baby formula.

-Well, after 72 hours there were a TON of siloxanes that were detected.
+Well, after 72 hours, a TON of siloxanes were detected.

-And these siloxanes are potential endocrine disrupters which have been linked to cancer.
+And these siloxanes are potential endocrine disruptors, which have been linked to cancer.

 How do you think this interacts with your highly absorbent vaginal skin?
 Probably not the best idea to find out.